 The story is significant because during 1934, Floyd liked to hit small banks.
 This was the year that he became Public Enemy No. 1.

 Choc Floyd was born near Salisaw, OK.
-His life of crime lastred from 1924 until his death on Oct.
+His life of crime lasted from 1924 until his death on Oct.
 22, 1934, near East Liverpool, OH.
-FLoyd was in the Missouri penitentiary for 18 months for payroll robbery.
+Floyd was in the Missouri penitentiary for 18 months for payroll robbery.
 He escaped in 1930 after conviction for robbing a Sylvania, OH, bank.

 Floyd’s partners were Bill “The Killer” Miller (killed at Bowling Green, OH), George Birdwell (killed in a 1932 bank robbery), and Adam Richetti (hanged at Galena in the Stone County courtyard in 1936).
 Some say Floyd was part of the Kansas City Massacre in June, 1933.
 At one point, Floyd was part of the Dillinger Gang.

 — written by David Stark for the Gallatin North Missourian, Nov.
 10, 1993